 There are three main possibilities regarding the planet's future temperatures, over the next several thousand years.
 One is a continuation of the present interglacial, with world average temperatures following the trend of the last 10,000 years and polar ice caps and sea levels remaining more or less as at present.
 Another is a termination of the current glaciation, with average global temperatures rising five to ten deg F, polar ice caps markedly receding, and sea levels rising a hundred feet or more.
 A third scenario would entail a termination of the interglacial and a return to a glaciation similar to that prevalent before the Holocene, with ice sheets covering the current temperate regions, significantly lower sea levels, and average global temperatures dropping ten deg F or more.
 It would take centuries for the last two scenarios to fully develop, time enough for redeploying the world's population and preparing for a changed environment.

 Given current scientific understanding of Earth climate variations in the past, and of current conditions, there is no expectation of significant existential risk to humanity from climate, atmospheric, or temperature changes.
-The known existential risk to humanity and planetary life in general due to natural causes is from an incident such as the massive (six to nine mile wide) asteroid impact in the Yucatan Chicxulub crater area 65 million years ago, the Cretaceous-Paleogene extinction event.
+Data from the Centre for Research on Epidemiology of Disasters show that natural disasters have declined by 10 percent since the year 2000.
+Severe weather-related deaths have declined significantly in the last century.
+The known existential risk to humanity and planetary life in general due to natural causes is not from climate changes, but from an incident such as the massive (six to nine mile wide) asteroid impact in the Yucatan Chicxulub crater area 65 million years ago, the Cretaceous-Paleogene extinction event.
+NASA's Planetary Defense Coordination Office conducts surveillance of nearby space, evaluates the possibility of potential asteroid or comet impacts with Earth, and develops defensive capabilities, such as asteroid intercepts and deflection.